Dynamic websites and single-page applications

 MutationObserver provides hooks into DOM mutations and enables Optimizely Web Experimentation’s snippet to know when a DOM node is inserted, destroyed, or modified to apply (or reapply) changes at the right moment.
 Instead of polling for elements on the site for two seconds after the initial page load, Optimizely uses MutationObserver to see when something has changed on your site.

-When an experiment or campaign activates and a visitor is bucketed into the experiment, MutationObserver checks the DOM while the page is active and applies (and reapplies) changes as appropriate.
+When an experiment or campaign activates, and a visitor is bucketed into the experiment, MutationObserver checks the DOM while the page is active, and applies (and reapplies) changes as appropriate.
 When the page deactivates, Optimizely no longer attempts to change the elements on that page.

 The observerSelector utility function acts as a wrapper for the MutationObserver Web API.